trimstray/test-your-sysadmin-skills/README.md

 <details>
 <summary><b>What is a file descriptor in Linux?</b></summary><br>

-In Unix and related computer operating systems, a file descriptor (FD, less frequently fildes) is an abstract indicator (handle) used to access a file or other input/output resource, such as a pipe or network socket.
+In Unix and related computer operating systems, a file descriptor (FD) is a number used to identify a file or other input/output resource, such as a pipe or network socket in a running program.
 File descriptors form part of the POSIX application programming interface.

 </details>